proverbface/invoice-worker/README.md

 ## Getting Started
 1. `yarn install`
-2. `yarn start run --feed-url="your feel url" --invoice-dir="your dir"`
+2. `yarn start --feed-url="your feel url" --invoice-dir="your dir"`
 3. Check out your newly generated invoices on that dir!

 By default, the worker runs on a 20 seconds interval.